 THE FLOWER OF ALL CITIES

-My second book on the history of London, “The Flower Of All Cities” is now available for pre-order from Amberley Publishing.
-Its official release date is Monday 15th July, 2019.
+My second book on the history of London, “The Flower Of All Cities” is now available for purchase … The Flower of all Cities – Amberley Publishing

 Dr Robert Wynn Jones is a retired professional palaeontologist and an interested amateur archaeologist and historian.
 He maintains a website on the history of London up to the time of the Great Fire of 1666 (www.lostcityoflondon.co.uk), and leads occasional guided walks on related themes.
 He is also the author of “The Lost City of London”, published by Amberley Press in 2012 (Second Edition, 2015).
 He lives in London.
 His distant ancestor John West, born in 1641, lived in London in the late seventeenth and early eighteenth centuries.
 John West was a Clothworker, and also a Scrivener, and a Governor – and a benefactor – of Christs’ Hospital.
 He was married in the church of St Gregory by St Paul’s in February, 1666, to the widow Frances Mickell, whose first husband, Robert, had died of the Plaque in September, 1665.
 John and Frances are recorded as having lived in a house near the Stocks Market, which, like the church in which they were married, would have been burned down in the Great Fire of 1666.
 John died in 1723, and Frances in 1725.
 It appears that in life John numbered among his acquaintances the famous diarist Samuel Pepys, and that he was one of the witnesses to Pepys’s will, and attended his funeral in 1703.